Gout is more common in men and older adults. But it can happen in men and women at any age.

 Treatment depends on whether the gout is acute or recurrent.

-In general, the sooner treatment begins for an acute attack, the more effective it is.
+In general, the sooner you get medical help for an acute attack, the better.
 Treatment depends on:

 - Previous responses to treatment